rastersoft/devedeng/README.md

 ## History of versions ##
+* version 0.1 beta 5 (2014-12-27)
+  * Added support for MPV as movie player
+  * Added support for ffprobe and avprobe as movie info detector

 * version 0.1 beta 4 (2014-12-25)
   * Now ensures that the maximum bitrate is honored
   * Added the maximum bitrates for each available format